kubedb/docs/docs/guides/mongodb/concepts/opsrequest.md

 ## What is MongoDBOpsRequest

 `MongoDBOpsRequest` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides a declarative configuration for [MongoDB](https://www.mongodb.com/) administrative operations like database version upgrading, horizontal scaling, vertical scaling etc. in a Kubernetes native way.
+It provides a declarative configuration for [MongoDB](https://www.mongodb.com/) administrative operations like database version updating, horizontal scaling, vertical scaling etc. in a Kubernetes native way.

 ## MongoDBOpsRequest CRD Specifications